bhoesel/graphql-examples/README.md

 For the Wundergraph cosmo server: https://docs.wundergraph.com/docs/getting-started/quickstart

-DCAT graphql will run on http://localhost:4001/graphql WOZ graphql will run on http://localhost:4002/graphql Wundergraph graphql will run on http://localhost:9991/graphql
+DCAT graphql will run on http://localhost:4001/graphql.
+WOZ graphql will run on http://localhost:4002/graphql.
+Wundergraph graphql will run on http://localhost:9991/graphql.

-# Databases neer to be create and populated.
+# Databases need to be create and populated.
 Creation can be done with prisma is user has the proper rights.
 Population needs to be done with your own data.